tfresource/tfresource-website/topics/Iterative_Proportional_Fitting.md

 ![](hhTable_2.png 'Households by Size and Car-Ownership: Iteration 1 after adjustment')

-The sum of every row perfectly matches the row totals.
+The sum of every row perfectly matches the row totals, but the column totals are far off.

 ### Iteration 2 ###

-However, the column totals are far off.
-The number of households by household size is not matched yet.
+Since the column totals are so far off, we see that the number of households by household size from the matrix does not match the known (1-dimensional) totals.
 By summing up values across columns, the ratios between target column totals and actual column totals are calculated.

 ![](hhTable_3.png 'Households by Size and Car-Ownership: Iteration 2')